-What Is WMIC ?
+How to WMIC ?

-WMIC is the abbreviation of Windows Management Interface Command, is a simple command prompt tool that returns information about the system you are running it on.
-WMIC extends WMI for operation from several command-line interfaces and through batch scripts.
-Before WMIC, you used WMI-based applications, the WMI Scripting API, or tools such as CIM Studio to manage WMI-enabled computers.
-WMIC is more intuitive than WMI, in large part because of aliases.
-Aliases take simple commands that you enter at the command line, then act upon the WMI namespace in a predefined way, such as constructing a complex WMI Query Language (WQL) command from a simple WMIC alias Get command.
-The WMIC program can return useful information about your system, control running programs and generally manage just about every aspect of your PC.
+WMIC, short for Windows Management Interface Command, is a straightforward command prompt utility that provides valuable information about the system on which it is executed.
+Expanding on the capabilities of WMI (Windows Management Instrumentation), WMIC allows for operation from various command-line interfaces and batch scripts.Prior to the introduction of WMIC, managing WMI-enabled computers involved using WMI-based applications, the WMI Scripting API, or tools like CIM Studio.
+WMIC, however, offers enhanced user-friendliness compared to WMI, primarily due to the implementation of aliases.
+These aliases enable users to execute simple commands at the command line, which then interact with the WMI namespace in a predefined manner, such as constructing complex WMI Query Language (WQL) commands from concise WMIC alias Get commands.
+This versatile program empowers users to access insightful system information, control running programs, and effectively manage various aspects of their PC.

 Common WMIC queries